Terry McMillan: Career

 McMillan achieved national attention in 1992 with her third novel, Waiting to Exhale.
 At the time, it was the second largest paperback book deal in publishing history.
 The book remained on The New York Times bestseller list for many months and by 1995 it had sold more than three million copies.
+The success of Waiting to Exhale helped change the publishing industry's approach to Black popular culture.
 The novel contributed to a shift in Black popular cultural consciousness and the visibility of a female Black middle-class identity in popular culture.
 McMillan was credited with having introduced the interior world of Black women professionals in their thirties who are successful, alone, available, and unhappy.
 In 1995, the novel was adapted into a film of the same title, directed by Forest Whitaker and starring Whitney Houston, Angela Bassett, Loretta Devine, and Lela Rochon.

 In 1998, another of McMillan's novels, How Stella Got Her Groove Back, was adapted into a film by the same name starring Angela Bassett and Taye Diggs.

 McMillan's novel Disappearing Acts was subsequently produced as a direct-to-cable feature by the same name in 2000, starring Wesley Snipes and Sanaa Lathan and directed by Gina Prince-Bythewood.
 In 2014, Lifetime brought McMillan's A Day Late and a Dollar Short to television audiences, starring Whoopi Goldberg and an ensemble cast featuring Ving Rhames, Tichina Arnold, Mekhi Phifer, Anika Noni Rose, and Kimberly Elise.
 McMillan also wrote The Interruption of Everything (2006) and Getting to Happy (2010), the sequel to Waiting to Exhale.
 In 2024, McMillian signed a partnership with Lifetime to executive produce a series of movies which would appear under the banner of "Terry McMillan Presents".